 In total, this tool will block up to 2,500 individual trackers who are trying to get at your data and follow you around the web.
 A great little advantage of this tool is by blocking all these trackers, we’ve found that websites load up to 30% faster!

-It’s easy to use and all you need to do is visit their site and literally click ‘Get Disconnect’.
-It will install in either your Firefox, Chrome, Safari or Opera browsers and away you go.
+It’s easy to use, and all you need to do is visit their site and literally click ‘Get Disconnect.’
+It will install in either your Firefox, Chrome, Safari, or Opera browsers, and away you go.

 Thunderbeam is a great online analysis tool that will let you visualize all the trackers trying to hook you in.
-It also displays the information in some great mind-maps.
+It also displays the information in some great mind maps.
 It historically only worked on a limited number of browsers, but it works on all of them now.
 Another plus? it’s totally free!

-In our opinion, this is one of the best available, plus its open source.
+In our opinion, this is one of the best available, plus it’s open source.
 It gives you an interactive interface to view and analyze all the trackers hooked to your browser.

 The tool gives you information on who is tracking you, their country, and the countries behind the website of the tracker.
 They can even find the company that is hosting the website of the company that is tracking you!
 You really are moving into the realms of tracking the trackers now.

 This one has closed; we just found out.
 That was short.

 We’ve talked about how you can find anyone online.
 We’ve also gone into how websites can track and identify you without you even registering your details on their website.
 Now…I’m sure you can think of how you spend your time online and, perhaps, make safer decisions with your data.